Route of California High-Speed Rail: San Jose to Merced / the Diablo Range crossing

+South of San Jose, CHSR will continue to share the Union Pacific right-of-way until it reaches Gilroy, when it will switch onto dedicated HSR tracks for the remainder of the route to Merced.
+The San Jose-Merced section is 125 mi in total.

 One issue initially debated was the crossing of the Diablo Range via either the Altamont Pass or the Pacheco Pass to link the Bay Area to the Central Valley.
 On November 15, 2007, Authority staff recommended that the High-Speed Rail follow the Pacheco Pass route because it is more direct and serves both San Jose and San Francisco on the same route, while the Altamont route poses several major engineering obstacles, including crossing San Francisco Bay.
 Some cities along the Altamont route, such as Pleasanton and Fremont, opposed the Altamont route option, citing concerns over possible property taking and increase in traffic congestion.
 However, environmental groups, including the Sierra Club, opposed the Pacheco route because the area is less developed and more environmentally sensitive than Altamont.